Hamburger: The Motion Picture: Plot

 Russell Proco has been expelled from multiple schools because of his crude behavior, predominantly having women throw themselves at him (even when he is in no mood).
-He was given a large trust fund, but his grandfather's will stipulated that it is frozen unless he earns a college diploma.
-While trying to mull over his problem at a local Busterburger owned by a friend of his, who said he had a similar problem and that he earned the equivalent of a college diploma after finishing Busterburger University.
+He was given a large trust fund, but his grandfather's will stipulated that it is frozen unless he receives a college diploma.
+While trying to mull over his problem at a local Busterburger owned by a friend of his, who said he had a similar problem and that he received the equivalent of a college diploma after finishing Busterburger University.
 Russell agrees that this may be his way to get the trust fund unfrozen.

 After signing up, Russell runs afoul of Drootin, a vicious teacher whose job is to ensure that improper franchise owners will flunk out.
 Drootin imposes three rules on all the candidates: All candidates are to remain on the grounds of Busterburger University until graduation.
-Outside consumption of alcohol, tobacco, drugs, and food is prohibited.
+Outside consumption of alcohol, tobacco, drugs and food is prohibited.
 Since sex and success make lousy partners, all candidates are not to engage in sex while students.
 Russell tries to focus on work and to steer clear of his zany classmates, among them a fellow horndog who lusts after the CEO's trophy wife, a nun, an obese man who shocks himself to avoid overeating, a sex-crazed female guerrilla from Central America, as well as a black pop musician named Magneto Jones (Chip McAllister) who is kidnapped by police and brought to Busterburger University in handcuffs, in order to improve minority imaging.
 Russell finds himself attracted to another teacher, Mia Vunk who is the CEO's daughter and is dating Drootin.
 When Drootin learns of a rival suitor, he makes it a priority to drum out Russell.
-After being caught off campus, Drootin punishes Russell by having special sauce dumped on him while being made to listen to the company's jingle several times.
+After being caught off campus, Drootin punishes Russell by having special sauce dumped on him while being made to listen to the company's theme song several times.